-Canada is known for what seems like boundless landscapes in its 10 provinces and 3 territories.
-The list of National Parks in Canada is impressive, because this country has parks and natural habitats in EVERY province and territory.
+Have you ever wondered how many national parks are in Canada?
+The list of National Parks in Canada is impressive because this country has parks and natural habitats in every province and territory.

 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.